 Begin checking the meringues at the minimum baking time.
 They will be done when you can easily lift it off the baking sheet.
 If they don’t lift easily, return them to the oven and check on them every 3-4 minutes or so.
 Make sure not to over-bake them, as that too will cause them to weep.
 Remove them from the oven and allow to cool completely in the oven.
 Store in airtight container to avoid having the moisture in the air turn them into mushy mounds.

-Once fully cooled, arrange them on a platter and dollop them with some optional whipped cream and a drizzle of caramel sauce (here’s a super easy recipe to make!).
+Once fully cooled, arrange them on a platter and dollop them with some optional whipped cream and a drizzle of caramel sauce (look below for a super tasty & easy recipe to make!).
 Top with optional strawberries and you’re all set.

 Or you can eat them as is.
 Plain, light, fluffy and delicious.
 Makes 15-16 meringues.